bergesinstitute/grafmethodenglish/book-5-unit-3.md

 E: Perfectly.
 It's so comfortable that I wore it home.

-# A note on the most challenging sounds for Spanish speakers (repaso de sonidos difíciles)

-Let's review the sounds that are most difficult for Spanish speakers:

-🔹 Repasemos los sonidos más difíciles para los hispanohablantes:

-### The two TH sounds

-Voiced [ð] (like a soft D with the tongue between the teeth): *the, this, that, there*

-Voiceless [θ] (like blowing air with the tongue between the teeth): *think, three, month, bath*

-### The schwa [ə]

-The most common sound in English.
-A short, relaxed, neutral vowel: *about, banana, sofa, the*

-### The R sound [r]

-Tongue curled back, not touching the palate, no tongue vibration: *red, river, right, really*

-### The initial S + consonant

-No E before the S: *speak, street, small, stop*

-# A note on diphthongs (nota sobre los diptongos)

-English has several diphthongs - vowel sounds that glide from one position to another.
-Here are the most important ones:

-🔹 El inglés tiene varios diptongos - sonidos vocálicos que se deslizan de una posición a otra.
-Estos son los más importantes:

-    [eɪ] as in day, say, make, rain

-    [aɪ] as in my, time, right, buy

-    [ɔɪ] as in boy, noise, choice, enjoy

-    [aʊ] as in now, house, about, sound

-    [oʊ] as in go, know, home, road

-It is important to pronounce both parts of the diphthong.
-Many Spanish speakers tend to shorten them to a single vowel.

-🔹 Es importante pronunciar las dos partes del diptongo.
-Muchos hispanohablantes tienden a acortarlos a una sola vocal.

 # Homework

 ## 1. Complete with the correct form after wish